zac-k/phase-ret-dl/README.md

 Boolean.
 If `True`, removes the mean error from training and test retrieved phases.
 Used for removing this source of error so that other sources can be studied independently.
 A more rigorous way of doing this would be to compute the mean error only over an annulus, so that the offset is computed as the average difference between the unaltered (free-space) phase.
 This may be implemented in future versions.

+### 'Phase Retrieval Method'

+Either 'TIE' (transport-of-intensity equation) or 'GS' (Gerchberg-Saxton-Misell).
+The latter has been implemented, but I'm not sure if it's working yet.
+It may just be a matter of choosing appropriate parameters to get it to work properly.

 ### 'Misalignment'

 Three element list of booleans.
 Tells the ANN whether to use random variations in rotation, scaling, and translation, respectively.
 Without loss of generality, one image in each through-focal series can be left unaltered to act as a reference against which to compare the exact phase.
 In three image mode, the reference image is the in-focus image.
 In two image mode, it is the under-focus image.